CiscoDevNet/terraform-provider-intersight/website/docs/r/asset_target.html.markdown

 ---
+subcategory: "asset"
 layout: "intersight"
 page_title: "Intersight: intersight_asset_target"
-sidebar_current: "docs-intersight-resource-asset-target"
 description: |-
   Target represents an entity which can be managed by Intersight.
 This includes physical entities like UCS and HyperFlex servers and software entities like VMware vCenter and Microsoft Azure cloud accounts.
 ---

-# Resource: intersight_asset._target
+# Resource: intersight_asset_target
 Target represents an entity which can be managed by Intersight.
 This includes physical entities like UCS and HyperFlex servers and software entities like VMware vCenter and Microsoft Azure cloud accounts.
 ## Argument Reference
 The following arguments are supported: